 Before You Start

-When painting a garden fence, it’s important to keep your neighbours happy.
+When painting a garden fence, keeping your neighbours happy is important.
 Talk to them before you paint the fence.
-You can only paint a fence you own, so get permission to paint it if it’s not yours, even if you’re only painting the side that faces your garden.
+You can only paint a fence you own, so get permission to paint it if it’s not yours, even if you only paint the side facing your garden.

 Nobody wants blobs of paint seeping through to their side of the fence, so be mindful of your neighbours’ concerns (even if it’s your fence) and offer to paint their side of the fence in case any paint does end up on the wrong side of the fence.